You can click the user profile picture to see a User menu:

 Time Zone: Select the default time zone for your queries.

 Development Mode: Select the Git branch you will use for LookML development.
 This field defaults to the branch created when your account was created, but you can select other branches.

+Your Looker admin can set up additional user attributes that help with customizing your experience in Looker.
 The Additional Details section displays the values of user attributes configured for your Looker account.
-It shows a list of your user attributes followed by the value assigned to each user attribute.
+It shows a list of your user attributes, followed by the value assigned to each user attribute.
 If your Looker admin has set any of the user attributes to

 Hidden, you will not be able to see that user attribute’s value, instead the value is indicated by a series of asterisks.